jmcastagnetto/gbif-pl-dashboard/README.md

 $ byobu-enable
 ```

-After this, I restarted the instance, and made not the new assigned IP and name, which will be used in the rest of the configuration.
+After this, I restarted the instance, and made note of the new assigned IP and name, which will be used in the rest of the configuration.

 ### Installation of R and R packages

-For installation of R and the needed packges, I used Dirk Eddelbuettel's `r2u` project (https://github.com/eddelbuettel/r2u), which makes it simpler to install R and packages (including upgrades), even in small server instances like the one I am using.
+For installation of R and the needed packages, I used Dirk Eddelbuettel's `r2u` project (https://github.com/eddelbuettel/r2u), which makes it simpler to install R and packages (including upgrades), even in small server instances like the one I am using.

 Below is a simplified version of the process: